ortus-docs/cfcouchbase-sdk-docs/usage/managing_views.md

 * `saveView()` - Save/update a view and wait for it to index
 * `asyncSaveView()` - Save/update a view but don't wait for it to become usable
 * `deleteView()` - Delete a single view from its design document

+The really nice thing about `saveView()` and `asyncSaveView()` is they either insert or udpate an existing view based on whether it already exists.
+They also only save to the cluster if the view doesn't exist or is different.
+This means you can repeatedly call saveView() and nothing will happen on any call but the first.
+This allows you to specify the views that you need in your application when it starts up and they will only save if neccessary: